obonaventure/cnp3/book/glossary.rst

 	Asynchronous Transfer Mode

    Frame-Relay
-        A wide area networking 	technology using virtual circuits that is deploed by telecom operators.
+        A wide area networking 	technology using virtual circuits that is deployed by telecom operators.

    hosts.txt
 	A file that initially contained the list of all Internet hosts with their IPv4 address.
 As the network grew, this file was replaced by the DNS, but each host still maintains a small hosts.txt file that can be used when DNS is not available.